fpeterek/strojove-uceni/insurance-claims/README.md

 We set the objective to `binary:hinge` to obtain binary results.

-We experiment with the number of trees in the forest, `alpha`, `lambda` and `gamma` training parameters.
-Maximum depth is constant across all sets and is set to `55`.
+We experiment with the number of trees in the forest and `alpha`, `lambda` and `gamma` training parameters.
+Maximum depth is constant across all configurations and is set to `55`.

 | alpha | objective | lambda | eta | booster | num_parallel_tree | max_depth | gamma | f1 score | accuracy | counter |